 If you have a higher appetite after starting birth control, it’s possible that you could gain weight due to a higher caloric intake.
 This usually results in gradual, long-term weight gain that takes place over the course of several months or years.

 Worried about birth control affecting your appetite?
-If you feel hungrier after you start using birth control, let your doctor know.
+If you feel hungrier after you start using birth control, let your healthcare provider know.
 They might be able to switch you to a different contraceptive that doesn’t affect your appetite.

-Many women start taking birth control in their teens, with around one in every five women aged 13 to 18 in the US on hormonal birth control.
+Many women start taking birth control in their teens, with around 25% of women age 15-44 who use contraception are using the pill.

 It’s normal to grow quickly as a teenager, making it easy to mistake a normal increase in your weight with birth control.
 It’s also common to gain a little bit of extra body fat as a teenager as your diet, lifestyle and habits change.